Photovoltaic thermal hybrid solar collector: Uncovered PVT collector (WISC)

 Uncovered PVT collectors, also denoted as unglazed or wind and/or infrared sensitive PVT collectors (WISC), typically consist of a PV module with a heat exchanger structure attached to the back of the PV module.
+Despite their name, the solar cells are generally attached to the back side of a front glass and thus covered by it, but without an air gap.
 While most PVT collectors are prefabricated units, some products are offered as heat exchangers to be retrofitted to off-the-shelf PV modules.
 In both cases, a good and longtime durable thermal contact with a high heat transfer coefficient between the PV cells and the fluid is essential.

 The rear side of the uncovered PVT collector can be equipped with thermal insulation (e.g. mineral wool or foam) to reduce heat losses of the heated fluid.
 Uninsulated PVT collectors are beneficial for operation near and below ambient temperatures.
 Particularly uncovered PVT collectors with increased heat transfer to ambient air are a suitable heat source for heat pump systems.
 When the temperature in the heat pump's source is lower than the ambient, the fluid can be heated up to ambient temperature even in periods without sunshine.

 Accordingly, uncovered PVT collectors can be categorized into: